KhaledBassam424/ReadingNotes-301/class04.md

 # CSS Grid Layout :

+css grid divide our page into many equal or unequal parts based on instructions given to it.

-CSS Grid Layout excels at dividing a page into major regions or defining the relationship in terms of size, position, and layer, between parts of a control built from HTML primitives.
+it divides the page in terms of size, position, and layer, between parts of a control built from HTML primitives.

-Like tables, grid layout enables an author to align elements into columns and rows.
+Like tables, grid layout enables to align elements into columns and rows.
 However, many more layouts are either possible or easier with CSS grid than they were with tables.
 For example, a grid container's child elements could position themselves so they actually overlap and layer, similar to CSS positioned elements.

 > Example on usage grid :